ypriverol/github-paper/REVIEWS.md

 that provides similar functionality.
 (We use gitter, but still.)

 > R/ We agree with the reviewer.
-In the present version we refined the paragraph making clear that Gitter is not only chat system integrated with Github.
-We also included Gitter as an example of chat system but leaving the space open for other systems.
+In the present version we refined the paragraph making clear that Gitter is the only chat system integrated with Github.
+Gitter serves (amongst several alternatives) as a popular example for a github integrated chat system.

 Rule 10 title should be "Periodically check..."